 Psoriatic arthritis is another autoimmune condition that attacks healthy tissues and joints.
 It shares some similarities with rheumatoid arthritis, but it involves skin rash.
 TMD due to psoriatic arthritis includes symptoms such as TMJ pain, stiffness, and tenderness.
 It may also cause a clicking sound when using the jaw, misalignment of the jaw, and bruxism.

 The condition appears to have a connection to dental problems and gum disease.
 One study showed that patients with psoriatic arthritis are more prone to TMJ problems, which result in tooth damage that stems from clenching and grinding.

 People who suffer from jaw pain due to psoriatic arthritis may have trouble speaking, eating, chewing, and sleeping.

-Pain Relief Options for TMD Related to Arthritis
+TMJ Pain Relief Options for TMD Due to Arthritis

 Doctors may ask patients to take nonsteroidal anti-inflammatory drugs (NSAIDs) to relieve TMD due to arthritis.
 These pills can help reduce inflammation and pain of the TMJ.

 For TMD related to rheumatoid arthritis, patients may also use disease-modifying anti-rheumatic drugs (DMARDs) to avoid progressive joint damage.

 Lifestyle Changes to Make to Ease Jaw Pain

 Making some lifestyle changes may also help alleviate the symptoms of TMJ disorders naturally, including the following: